Haydn and folk music: Differences between folk versions and Haydn's versions

-Sometimes, a folk tune (as notated by field workers) and the version in Haydn's work are identical.
-Often, however, there is divergence, with Haydn's version being less symmetrical and musically more interesting and expressive.
-As Hadow pointed out, the versions typically are closely similar at the beginning, divergent at the end.
-Under one view, this would reflect Haydn's creativity as a composer; starting with the kernel of the tune occurring at the beginning, Haydn elaborated it in ways grounded in his own Classical musical language.
+As Hadow pointed out, when Haydn borrows a folksong theme, the versions typically are closely similar at the beginning, divergent at the end (the example just given follows this pattern.)
+Under one view, this observation reflects Haydn's creativity as a composer; starting with the kernel of the tune occurring at the beginning, Haydn elaborated it in ways grounded in his own Classical musical language.
 Another possibility is given below.